GOP leaders diverge on Trump, putting party in limbo

 With no obvious heir apparent or leader-in-waiting, the standoff between the party’s two highest-ranking figures poses an uneasy test of political wills and loyalties, particularly for the rank-and-file lawmakers in Congress dependent on both men for their political livelihoods.
 Congress has become more Trump-like in the former president’s absence, as a new generation of Trump-aligned lawmakers emerges, particularly in the Senate, and more centrist Republicans announce their retirements.

-“We've got enough problems without fighting within ourselves," said Sen. Tommy Tuberville, R-Ala., who was swept into office this year with Trump's support.
+“We’ve got enough problems without fighting within ourselves,” said Sen. Tommy Tuberville, R-Alabama, who was swept into office with Trump’s support.

 “You know, being a football coach, that’s what I would tell our players and coaches,” he said.
 "You bring your whole team down.
 So that’s pretty much how I think about this.
 As a team, we don’t need arguing between teammates.
 We just need them to be on the same page.”